openstack-archive/opencafe/README.rst

     Although the engine can serve as a basic framework for testing, it's meant to be used as the base for the implementation of a product-specific testing framework.

 * Product
     Anything that's being tested by an implementation of Open CAFE Core.
-If you would like to see a refernce implementation, there is an `Open Source implementation <https://github.com/stackforge>`_ based on `OpenStack <http://www.openstack.org/>`_.
+If you would like to see a reference implementation, there is an `Open Source implementation <https://github.com/stackforge>`_ based on `OpenStack <http://www.openstack.org/>`_.

 * Client / Client Method
     A **client** is an "at-least-one"-to-"at-most-one" mapping of a product's functionality to a collection of client methods.
 Using a `REST API <https://en.wikipedia.org/wiki/Representational_state_transfer>`_ as an example, a client that represents that API in CAFE will contain at least one (but possibly more) method(s) for every function exposed by that API.
 Should a call in the API prove to be too difficult or cumbersome to define via a single **client method**, then multiple client methods can be defined such that as a whole they represent the complete set of that API call's functionality.
 A **client method** should never be a superset of more than one call's functionality.